-This loan program typically assists companies that are based in declared disaster areas, which may soon cover the entire United States as the outbreak continues.
+This loan program typically assists companies that are based in declared disaster areas.
 For more information about loan resources and guidance during the COVID-19 crisis, visit the SBA’s website here.

 Q: What can I do to free up more cash for my business during this crisis?

 A: There are several steps you can take to better position your company to withstand the impact of a prolonged economic downturn.
 This recently published article by C2FO President Sanjay Gupta includes several strategies that businesses can adopt today.

 Q: What does the Paycheck Protection Program do?

 A: The Paycheck Protection Program (PPP) was created by the $2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act, a stimulus package passed by Congress in early April to blunt the effect of the pandemic on workers as well as businesses.
 When the $350 billion earmarked for SBA loans under the CARES Act was exhausted, Congress and President Donald Trump approved a second stimulus bill on April 21 that included an additional $310 billion in funding for the PPP program.

 Q: Who’s authorized to help small businesses through PPP?

 A: The money earmarked for small businesses in the stimulus packages cover COVID-19-related loan guarantees and other expenses under the SBA.
 The money will also help fund other SBA initiatives like entrepreneurial development and programs for women- and minority-led businesses.